Luongduytoan2006/Luongduytoan2006/README.md

 ## 👋 About me

 I'm a second-year IT student (Data Science & AI) at **DUT – University of Science and Technology – UD** who enjoys working close to the backend and data layer.
-Even though I'm still early in my journey, I've had the chance to touch different parts of the stack – from building simple APIs and small web apps to deploying side projects on cloud / VPS providers.
+Even though I'm still early in my journey, I try to understand a little more each day than I did yesterday – even if it's just one new idea, a small experiment or a few lines of documentation.
 I enjoy experimenting with local AI / SLM tools and trying to understand how real systems are designed, not just how to finish assignments or pass exams.

 One day I hope something I build will be genuinely useful for other people – not just sit in my GitHub as another unfinished side project 😄

 - 💻 Currently learning and focusing on **backend development** with Node.js / TypeScript, Express and Nitro
-- 🗄 Using **Supabase** as my main data platform and exploring different ways to model and query data
 - 🧠 Trying out **RAG systems**, **Python + Flask** and local AI tools to build small personal assistants and automation
-- ☁️ Deploying personal projects on **Google Cloud**, **DigitalOcean** and **Vultr** at a beginner level to get used to real environments
 - 🧩 Enjoy solving problems, building side projects and learning from real-world systems
 - ☕ Usually coding late at night with some coffee and music